liberapay/liberapay.com/README.md

 variant](http://www.postgresql.org/docs/9.3/static/).
-We keep our database schema in [`schema.sql`](https://github.com/gratipay/gratipay.com/blob/master/sql/schema.sql), and we write schema changes for each PR branch in a `branch.sql` file, which then gets run against production and merged into `schema.sql` during deployment.
+We keep our database schema in [`schema.sql`](https://github.com/gratipay/gratipay.com/blob/master/sql/schema.sql), and we write schema changes for each PR branch in a `sql/branch.sql` file, which then gets run against production and merged into `sql/schema.sql` during deployment.